-NGCC Skills Team members will utilize the region's Products and Services Box to assist customers with quality workforce information and accessing quality training providers.
+NGJC team members and one-stop delivery system partners will utilize the region's Products and Services Box to assist customers with quality workforce information and accessing quality training providers.
 Team members will utilize a variety of products as appropriate from Education and Training, Occupational Information, Training Assistance and Providers, and Financial Assistance to allow customers the opportunity to make a customer centered informed choice in choosing a training provider.